 - 1. Registration deadlines are communicated in the academic calendar. - 2.
 Students must make their elective choice before the registration deadline. - 3.
 In case a student fails to comply with the course registration deadline, registration and participation cannot be guaranteed. - 4.
 Students will be registered for the first sit and the resit (if applicable) of a course final exam. - 5.
 Besides being registered, a student must comply with the conditions specified in the course manual to be eligible for a resit. - 6.
 It is the responsibility of the students to verify in time whether they have a valid registration for the course and the (resit) exam. - 7.
-In case a student has no valid registration for the course and/or the (resit) course examination, the student is not allowed to take the (resit) course examn. - 8.
-Failure to participate in the first sit without motivated prior notice automatically transfers the first sit to the resit and forfeits the right to another resit within the current academic year. - 9.
+In case a student has no valid registration for the course and/or the (resit) course exam, the student is not allowed to take the (resit) course exam. - 8.
+With a valid motivation and prior notice from the student, the Board of Examiners may grant a student to miss the first sit of the exam without forfeiting the right to a resit. - 9.
 Once a student passes an exam, the student cannot resit that exam, unless the Board of Examiners decides otherwise.